dannysongg/CrimeSpot/README.md

 for more information

 4. ### Install Dependencies
-To install all dependencies, run this command in your shell:
+Navigation to the root directory of this repository and run this command in your shell:
 ```bash
 flutter pub get
 ```